-Japan is a country full of incredible sights: the ancient temples of Kyoto and Nara; Tokyo’s glittering streets; the floating shrine gate at Miyajima; Beppu’s red, steaming hot springs.
+Japan is a country full of incredible sights: the ancient temples of Kyoto Dropdown content and Nara Dropdown content; Tokyo Dropdown content’s glittering streets; the floating shrine gate at Miyajima; Beppu’s red, steaming hot springs.
 The only problem with this list of alluring sights?
 It completely ignores half the country.
-So it’s time to look a little further up on the map, and head into the great unknown: Tōhoku.
+So it’s time to look a little further up on the map, and head into the great unknown: Tōhoku Dropdown content.

 The Japanese have long considered the north of the country to be at best a charming backwater where people live simple, traditional lives, or at worst a harsh land of mountains and deprivation, where no self-respecting city-dweller would set foot.